 Provides Scalability & Flexibility

 Many customers share IT resources in a multi-tenant environment, such as database services, application servers, and the infrastructure required to run applications.
-As these resources are centrally managed, the environment can be standardized and optimized for use by all customers, efficiently and more cost-effectively.
+As these resources are centrally managed, the environment can be standardised and optimised for use by all customers, efficiently and more cost-effectively.

 Think of it as an apartment building where tenants share resources such as water, heat, a septic system, and electricity.
 These resources are all managed and watched closely by the building owner.

 Though these tenants share resources, their particular apartments remain private and secure, and the sharing of resources does not infringe upon their privacy in any way.
-In the same way, the multi-tenant architecture employed by Salesforce utilizes and optimizes shared data storage and retrieval resources, while at the same time providing a secure location for all customer data.
+In the same way, the multi-tenant architecture employed by Salesforce utilises and optimises shared data storage and retrieval resources, while at the same time providing a secure location for all customer data.

 As a customer or tenant, you don’t have to worry about database application or infrastructure upgrades – that is all handled for you behind the scenes by Salesforce, helping you to focus on business innovation and growth rather than on managing technology.